Tim Prater Reporting Back from KCC: October 2025

 October 2025 Action List

-There is no Kent Full Council Meeting this month, with there being one late in Sep[tember and another in relatively early November.
+There is no Kent Full Council Meeting this month, with there being one late in September and another in relatively early November.

 I met with Saltwood Councillors on 3rd October for a site visit to discuss various highways issues, and especially the potential for an extension of the 20mph zone in School Road to cover more of the village.
 We looked at the practicalities and issues, and Saltwood are now considering where they feel the extents should be to be as rational as cost effective as possible (the less entrances / exits from a zone, the less signs, the less costs).

-I have a meeting with Kent Highways and Hythe Town Council members on Monday 13th October to discuss the Hythe Highway Improvement Plan priorities.
+Meeting with Kent Highways and Hythe Town Council members on Monday 13th October to discuss the Hythe Highway Improvement Plan priorities.

 News of Interest: